 The only Russian leader since the fall of the emperial family in 1918 that gained great popularity abroad was Boris Yeltsin.
 Not in the last place because he had the reputation of a happy drunk.
 His public appearances while highly intoxicated were simply disarming.
 Even to the most hardcore Yankees that were still clinging on to the Cold War long after the perestroika.
 While his politics were often criticized, nobody can deny that this happy drunkard brought East and West a lot closer after decades of distrust.

 The examples of Yeltsin’s escapades are numerous.
 But the best story was revealed in 2009 (2 years after Yeltsin died at the age of 76) as former American president Bill Clinton had his memoires published.
 Clinton described how his Russian colleague and friend in 1995 got completely wasted when visiting the White House.
 Apparently he was found outside in his underpants trying to catch a cab because he was in the mood for pizza.
-You thought a world leader would be so ashamed he’d stay of the booze the next day?
+You thought a world leader would be so ashamed he’d stay off the booze the next day?
 Wrong!
 Not president Yeltsin.
 The next day he got completely shitfaced again.
-As he was stumbling in the basement of his guest house the following night, Secret Service agents thought he was a drunken intruder.
+As he was stumbling in the basement of his guest house the following night, agents thought he was a drunken intruder.

 A memorable drunken moment in the career of the man who was president of Russia from 1991 till 1999, but for sure not the only one.
 In 1992 Yeltsin was invited for a state banquet in Kyrgyzstan, that just broke away from the Soviet Union.
 As usual the Russian president didn’t hold back on the vodka and ended up playing the Kyrgyz president Askar Akayev‘s bald head as a drum, while using spoons as his drumsticks.